vivekpatel99/chest-x-ray-diagnosis-Multi-label-binary-classification/README.md

 1. Clone the Repo
 2. Install vs code with [docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension
 3. press `Ctrl+Shift+P` and select `Dev Containers: Rebuild and Reopen in Container`
+4. setup .env file with kaggle keys to download dataset directly (move it into datasets dir)
+5. open conf/config.yaml for configuring parameters and path

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.